 The grant period for a regular Foundation grant is normally the calendar year, running from January 1 to December 31.

 The Foundation anticipates that the 2022 grant-making cycle will be similar to 2021, with an application deadline in July 2021 and grant awards announced in December 2021.

 The Foundation Board of Directors will review grant applications and choose the grantees, based on evaluation criteria established by the Foundation.

 Criteria used in evaluating grant applications include:

 If you are selected to receive a regular grant, you will receive a Grant Agreement to sign and return prior to receiving your grant check.
 The agreement outlines the six-month and 12-month Reporting Requirements, as well as other guidelines for accounting for the grant budget.
-The Blue & You Foundation will also make a site visit to your location during the grant year to see your program in action and review your progress in implementing the program.
+The Blue & You Foundation will also make either an in-person or virtual site visit to your location during the grant year to see your program in action and review your progress in implementing the program.
 Mini-grants require only a one-page report submitted within six months.